5 Moments That Shaped UK Disability History

 While the police initially arrested protestors, many were eventually let off with a warning - as the police struggled to lift wheelchairs into inaccessible police vans.

-The protests responded to the Disability Discrimination Act making its way through Parliament.
+The protests responded to the Disability Discrimination Act (DDA) making its way through Parliament.
 Many protestors felt the Act did not go far enough in enforcing Disability rights.

 The Disability Discrimination Act passed in 1995 and made it “unlawful to discriminate against disabled persons in connection with employment, the provision of goods, facilities and services or the disposal or management of premises, to make provision about the employment of disabled persons.”